hanissuhaimi/CSCI-4311-Cat-API-Goup-6/README.md

 Summary:

 This application or feature allows users to interact with a collection of cat images in a structured manner.

-Users can click on an image to view detailed information such as breed, age, and description.

-Additionally, they have the option to mark images as favorites, which can later be viewed in a dedicated Favorites section.
+Users have the option to mark images as favorites, which can later be viewed in a dedicated Favorites section.

-The functionality includes navigating through images using a "Next" button, providing a seamless experience for users to explore, view details, add to favorites, and revisit their favorite cat images.
+The functionality includes navigating through images using a "Next Image" button, providing a seamless experience for users to explore, add to favorites, and revisit their favorite cat images.

 Objective: